 The imported object is added to the relevant Slate area based on the type.
-For example, a form object is be added into the form builder, a report in report builder, etc.
+For example, a form object is added into the form builder, a report in report builder, etc.

-If the database where the Briefcase object is imported does not have a folder of the same name within the relevant tool, Slate creates a folder with that name.
+If the database where the Suitcase object is imported does not have a folder of the same name within the relevant tool, Slate creates a folder with that name.
 If necessary, the object can be refiled once imported.

 - User: The Slate user who created the new object

 Each item on the list can be selected to view as well as update details at any time.